canmom/canmom.github.io/fiction/summoning.md

 It is one thing to keep secrets, but quite another to lie---yet despite your wavering voice, your master frowned, and nodded a little.
 "One way or another," he said, "that will be proof of your nature."

 "So it shall be."
 You let him watch as you set about drawing a suitable circle, writing prayers in the Roman script to insist on the right to God's protection, threefold and precise.
-Eventually, of course, your master tired.
-Setting a tall homunculus to stand guard, he retreated to his chamber.
+Your master's stern gaze burned a hole in your back.
+You fetched books, insisting that everything must be done properly---had he not told you of the risks?
+By the time all was done, red evening light was filtering through the window, and your master had tired at last.

+Yet then, still, he wouldn't leave you alone.
+"You, there." said he to a tall homunculus, its lanky frame asymmetric, pale skin wrapped by dozens of blue ribbons.
+"Prevent the boy from doing anything til I... hrmph! til I should waken."
+His voice trailed off, and within a few minutes he'd let his old shrivelled head slump to the side, and was snoring softly.

 At last you could speak... and oh, it's almost time for me to enter this sordid tale.
 Forgive me for getting a little excited.